 This report was developed by a multidisciplinary team at Ontario Health.
-The clinical epidemiologist was Immaculate Nevis, the primary health economists were Chunmei Li and Yuan Zhang, the secondary health economist was Shawn Xie, the patient and public partnership analyst was Aroma Akhund, and the medical librarians were Melissa Walter and Caroline Higgins.
+The clinical epidemiologist was Immaculate Nevis, the medical librarians were Melissa Walter and Caroline Higgins, the primary health economists were Chunmei Li and Yuan Zhang, the secondary health economist was Shawn Xie, and the patient and public partnership analyst was Aroma Akhund.

 The medical editor was Tim Maguire.
-Others involved in the development and production of this report were Paul Kolodziej, Claude Soulodre, Saleemeh Abdolzahraei, Elisabeth Smitko, Sarah McDowell, Vivian Ng, Andrée Mitchell, Nancy Sikich, and Charles de Mestral.
+Others involved in the development and production of this report were Paul Kolodziej, Claude Soulodre, Susan Harrison, Saleemeh Abdolzahraei, Elisabeth Smitko, Sarah McDowell, Vivian Ng, David Wells, Andrée Mitchell, Charles de Mestral, and Nancy Sikich.